Parameter Efficient Fine-tuning via Explained Variance Adaptation: Natural language generation

 \section{Natural language generation}

-We follow the experiments conducted in \citet{hu_llm_2023} and fine-tune \llamatwo{}, \llamathree{} and \gemma{} on 8 common sense reasoning tasks with qa style prompts.
-We keep the original prompt templates unchanged aside from two minor modifications: For BoolQ we prepend the the passage field before the question and for WinoGrande we add a line "Answer format: ..." analogous to the other prompts.
-As done by \citet{hu_llm_2023} as well as \citet{liu_dora_2024} we perform joint finetuning on all 8 tasks.
-We furthermore evaluate the pre-trained models mentioned above on the mathematical reasoning tasks GSM8K \citep{cobbe_gsm8k_2021} and Math \citep{yu_metamath_2024} after finetuning on MetaMathQA \citep{yu_metamath_2024} as done in \citet{meng_pissa_2024}.
-We keep the original prompt template for finetuning and evaluation.
-For all datasets we run finetuning for one epoch.
+We follow the experiments conducted in \citet{hu_llm_2023} and fine-tune \llamatwo, \llamathree, \gemma, \gemmalarge and \llamathreelarge{} on 8 common sense reasoning tasks with Qa-style prompts.
+We keep the original prompt templates unchanged except for two minor modifications: For BoolQ we prepend the passage field before the question, and for WinoGrande we add a line "Answer format:..." analogous to the other prompts.
+As done by \citet{hu_llm_2023} and \citet{liu_dora_2024} we perform joint fine-tuning on all 8 tasks.
+We furthermore evaluate the pre-trained models mentioned above on the mathematical reasoning tasks GSM8K \citep{cobbe_gsm8k_2021} and Math \citep{yu_metamath_2024} after fine-tuning on MetaMathQA \citep{yu_metamath_2024} as done in \citet{meng_pissa_2024}.
+We keep the original prompt template for fine-tuning and evaluation.
+For all datasets, we performed fine-tuning for one epoch.
+For training \llamathreelarge{}, we use 4-bit quantization of the base model and training of adapter weights in bfloat16, as recommended in \citet{dettmers_qlora_2023}.